 By restricting $f$ to the complementary solid tori

 one gets a homeomorphism

 which sends the slope $r_1=-5\lambda_2+2\mu_2$ to the slope $r_2=-5\lambda_2+3\mu_2$.
-But such a map cannot exists because all orientation preserving homeomorphisms of solid tori are isotopic to Dehn twists along meridians.
+But such a map cannot exist because all orientation-preserving homeomorphisms of solid tori are isotopic to Dehn twists along meridians.
 So $K_1$ is not orientation preserving equivalent to $K_2$ in $L(5,2)$.